aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Check the progress in the AWS CloudFormation console.

-## Step 4 - prepare the Fabric client node and enroll and identity
+## Step 4 - Prepare the Fabric client node and enroll and identity
 On the Fabric client node.

 Prior to executing any commands in the Fabric client node, you will need to export ENV variables